rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 +++
-title = "The minimal React + Webpack 4 + Babel Setup"
+title = "React + Webpack 4 + Babel 7 Setup Tutorial"
 description = "This guide helps you to setup React with Webpack 4 and Babel from 0 to 1.
 Hot Module Replacement is a bonus.
 Learn how to use Webpack and Babel in React.js without using create-react-app.
 Setup your own boilerplate application ..." date = "2018-01-18T13:50:46+02:00" tags = ["React", "JavaScript", "Tooling"]